Texas Stadium: In television

 The stadium appeared in numerous episodes of the television series, Walker, Texas Ranger (1993–2001), which was filmed in the Dallas–Fort Worth metroplex.

+The stadium made an appearance on MTV's Headbangers Ball in early 1994, when host Riki Rachtman interviewed Dimebag Darrell, Vinnie Paul and Rex Brown of Pantera on the field in promotion of the band's then-new album Far Beyond Driven; the band and Rachtman then played some football with fans who won a contest to appear on the show.

 The stadium appeared in the 1999 movie Any Given Sunday being the home of the "Dallas Knights" in the film.

-The stadium has also appeared in the season one finale of Friday Night Lights As a setting for the State Championship game between the Dillon Panthers and the West Cambria Mustangs.
+The stadium has also appeared in the season one finale of Friday Night Lights as a setting for the State Championship game between the Dillon Panthers and the West Cambria Mustangs.

 Throughout the network run of the television series Dallas, a number of scenes were filmed on location at Texas Stadium.
 An overhead shot of the stadium (looking down at the field from the hole in the roof) was also featured prominently as part of the show's opening credits for each of its thirteen seasons on CBS.
 This trend has continued with the new series with AT&T Stadium taking its place.

 Seating capacity

 The Cowboys' departure

 When opened, the stadium had many amenities that included 381 luxury suites, a stadium club where fans gathered for parties and banquets, and The Corral that provided food, beverages, entertainment and large screen televisions.
 However, by the 2000s other NFL teams received new stadiums that had more club and luxury seating than Texas Stadium had, so the Dallas Cowboys asked for a new stadium.

-The Cowboys left Texas Stadium after the 2008 NFL season for AT&T Stadium (opened for the 2009 NFL season) that was partially funded by taxpayers in Arlington.
+The Cowboys left Texas Stadium after the 2008 NFL season for Cowboys Stadium (opened for the 2009 NFL season) that was partially funded by taxpayers in Arlington.
 In November 2004, Arlington voters approved a half-cent (.005 per U.S. dollar) sales tax to fund $325 million of the then estimated $650 million stadium by a margin of 55%-45%.
 Jerry Jones, the Cowboys' owner, spent over $5 million backing the ballot measure, but also agreed to cover any cost overruns which as of 2006 had already raised the estimated cost of the project to $1 billion.

-AT&T Stadium, which has a retractable roof system, also includes a setting that mimics a hole in the roof as a tribute to Texas Stadium.
+The new venue, later named AT&T Stadium, which has a retractable roof system, also includes a setting that mimics a hole in the roof as a tribute to Texas Stadium.

 The Cowboys lost their final game at Texas Stadium to the Baltimore Ravens, 33–24, on December 20, 2008.